k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crowned centaur infidels should be able to train riding
 - Tweak death reason when drinking from a forge
 - Add dragonhide material to is_flimsy()
+- Fix: peaceful/tame monsters poly'd into a cross-aligned dragon (player is a knight) would stay tame